Main Screen Layout

 Then set the focus with the help of the remote Live View, on supported cameras, to fine tune.

-Preset the size, type and image quality of your DSLRs: currently the application isn’t able to change those settings for all the supported cameras.
+Preset the size, type and image quality of your DSLRs or MILCs: currently the application isn’t able to change those settings for all the supported cameras.

 - Start the Solar Eclipse Maestro application.
 When launching the application for the first time a few settings will be set to their default values and if you’re connected to the Internet a search for an update of the application will be automatically made.
 The configuration wizard can let you setup basic parameters such as the wanted eclipse and the observer’s location.
 You can also select the eclipse from the Setup > Choose Solar Eclipse menu and then go to the Observer menu and select the Observer’s Location… item.
 In the Photographer Location dialog that pops up enter the expected latitude, longitude, and altitude at your observing site.
 You’ll need to come back and update the latitude, longitude and altitude using your GPS on eclipse day when you select your actual observing site, since even small differences can shift the eclipse time significantly.
 Click the OK button when you’re done.
 This will update the displays to reflect your location and recompute everything.
 Use the Save Location and Restore Location buttons to save or load your viewing sites from a list.

 - Check that the calculated event times are reasonable.
 Check the values shown against another source, like your tour operator’s predictions or the NASA (Fred Espenak) bulletin.
 The times should be close to what other people are using.
 Don’t fret if they aren’t an exact match because this program calculates circumstances much more accurately than most other people, but if they are way out -i.e. more than 10 seconds- then check your coordinates.
 If you just want to modify those times, then select Observer and then the Adjust Event Times… menu option.
 Click OK or Cancel when done.